tekknolagi/tekknolagi.github.com/_posts/2025-12-24-toy-load-store.md

 (where `load(v0, 5)` is equivalent to `*(v0+5)` in C syntax and `store(v0, 6,
 123)` is equvialent to `*(v0+6)=123` in C syntax)

-This indicates that we were able to remove two redundant loads by keeping around information about previous loads and stores.
+This indicates that we were able to eliminate two redundant loads by keeping around information about previous loads and stores.
 Let's get to work making this possible.